GROUP BY ... WITH ROLLUP

 FROM registrations r

-INNER JOIN country c ON r
+INNER JOIN country c ON r.country = c.country_id

 GROUP BY country WITH ROLLUP